Easy Candied Pecans Recipe

-Then bake at 300 degrees for about 45 minutes total, folding every 15 minutes.
+- Bake.
+Finally, bake the nuts at 300 degrees for about 45 minutes total, folding every 15 minutes.
 The nuts will get more and more fragrant, and develop a beautiful crunchy crust.

 Tip for you!
 I recently purchased these pre-cut parchment paper sheets.
 And I’m now kicking myself for not trying them sooner.
 They come in a convenient flat package that’s easy to store in a cupboard or pantry.
 And they’re so easy to use.
 No more parchment paper rolls for me!!

 How to Use Candied Pecans

-- At the very simplest, they make a delicious sweet and salty snack.
+- Snacking: At the very simplest, they make a delicious sweet and salty snack.

-- They’re a great addition to a cheese board or holiday party platter.
+- Charcuterie: They’re a great addition to a cheese board or holiday charcuterie board.

 - They are also a beautiful edible gift.
 Just package them up in little baggies or jars and attach a pretty ribbon.
 Who wouldn’t love that?!

-- Chop them up and toss them into a batch of chocolate chip cookie bars!
+- Cookies.
+Chop them up and toss them into a batch of chocolate chip cookie bars!

-- Sprinkle them over scoops of butter pecan ice cream.
+- Ice cream.
+Sprinkle them over scoops of butter pecan ice cream.

-- Top your buttermilk pancakes with whipped cream and candied pecans.
+- Pancakes.
+Top your buttermilk pancakes with whipped cream and candied pecans.

 - Like sweet potatoes?
 So do these candied pecans!

 - Cake.
 Garnish this sweet little carrot cake.

 - And – of course – top your salads.
 These nuts would be a beautiful addition to my Holiday Wild Rice Salad or this Roasted Beet and Arugula Salad.
 And of course, that strawberry salad I told you about!

 Tips for the Best Candied Pecans